 A new wave of collaborative fibroid care is emerging.
 In an effort to improve fibroid treatment by offering well rounded care, a group of progressive doctors in Orange County, Cali., collectively formed The Fibroid Treatment Network.

 “The goal of The Fibroid Treatment Network is to ensure women are informed of all their treatment options,” says Dr. Todd Harris, Surgeon and Fibroid Specialist at The Fibroid Treatment Center in Newport Beach, Calif., and founder of The Fibroid Treatment Network.
-“It all started about 4 years ago when I was treating a lot of fibroid patients who were unable to find a gynecologist in their area willing to offer other options beyond hysterectomy.
+“It all started about four years ago when I was treating a lot of fibroid patients who were unable to find a gynecologist in their area willing to offer other options beyond hysterectomy.
 Because of this, we formed The Fibroid Treatment Network, which is a loose affiliation of about 40 physicians in the community.
 We refer patients back and forth and work together to provide the best care possible.”

 And according to some research, finding a gynecologist who will refer patients out to other fibroid care specialists may be a challenge.
 In the US alone, 600,000 hysterectomies are performed annually, with the majority done to treat benign conditions like fibroids.1 However, a study published in the American Journal of Obstetrics & Gynecology revealed that almost one in five (18%) hysterectomies that were performed for benign conditions like fibroids were unnecessary.2 This number was seen to increase to nearly two in five (37.8%) women in the study under age 40.
 It also showed that there was no documentation of alternative treatments offered in 37.7% of women.